This lab will familiarize you with xv6 and its system calls.

 $ make qemu ... init: starting sh $ sleep 10 (nothing happens for a little while) $

-Run the program from the xv6 shell and it should produce the following output:
+If you first run the sample program, it should produce the following output:

 $ make qemu ... init: starting sh $ pingpong 4: received ping 3: received pong $